ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Experimental Results

 \paragraph{Qualitative Comparisons with Baseline Methods} \figurename~\ref{figure:main_compare} illustrates the qualitative heatmap results comparing our method with other diffusion-based approaches.
 In the ``monitor" case, the monitor appears at the edge of the image and is only partially visible.
 In the ``sink" case, the sink occupies a very small portion of the image.
 In the ``water" case, water is a background element that is not easily recognizable compared to other objects, making intentional localization challenging.
 In the ``chair" case, the chair is obstructed by people and only the backrest is visible.
 The results indicate that our method achieves more precise localization and object contour capture for small objects like the sink, incomplete or obstructed objects like the monitor and chair, and less recognizable objects like water, compared to other methods.
 This demonstrates that our approach can better capture the semantic information of small or less prominent objects in multi-object scenes, reducing semantic confusion between different classes.
 We also present some segmentation masks generated by our method and other diffusion-based approaches in \figurename~\ref{figure:method_mask}.

 \paragraph{Pixel-text Alignment Examination on Toy Data}

 We conduct several toy experiments to examine how the semantic strength in an image affects the pixel-text alignment from pre-trained diffusion models.
 We observe at least four types of operations that reduce the semantic strength: small size, occlusion, multi-object, and rare class.
 Small size refers to proportionally scaling down an object, occlusion indicates occluding part of the object, multi-object refers to creating multiple copies of background objects, and rare class means replacing an object with a rarely seen object.
-We produce heatmaps and masks using Algorithm~\ref{alg:core} without line 3 and line 7.
-As shown in \figurename~\ref{figure:toy_compare}, compared to the ``origin" image, when reducing the size, or occlusion occurs, or multiple irrelevant objects present, the pixel-text alignment of the targeted sloth plushie is weakened.
+We produce heatmaps and masks using Algorithm~\ref{alg:core} without Lines 3 and 7.
+As shown in \figurename~\ref{figure:toy_compare}, compared to the ``original" image, the pixel-text alignment of the targeted sloth plushie is weakened when its size is reduced, when occlusion occurs, or when multiple irrelevant objects are present.
 If we replace the target sloth plushie with a rare object (okapia), which has limited training data, the pixel-text alignment is also poor.

 \paragraph{ELBO-T2IAlign Results of Various Diffusion Models}

 To demonstrate the generic nature of our method, we conduct experiments on diffusion models with different training objectives and architectures.
 The results are shown in \tablename~\ref{tab:various_model}.
 It is evident that across all tested models whose training objectives are different, ELBO-T2IAlign consistently improves performance.
 This consistent improvement suggests that our refined strategy contributes significantly to the model alignment capability, regardless of the specific training objective and architecture of the model.